karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - Line Chart: Add sales to row and order date to column.
 Convert the order date to month.
 - Customized Line Chart: Add sales, discount, profit, unit price and count of orders to row.
 Add the order date to the column and convert the order date to month.
+- Multiple Line Chart: Add the order date to the column and convert the order date to month.
+Add sales to rows.
+Add category to colour.